NCIOlar/CSC207-Game-Design/README.md

 This is the final Project for CSC207, game design.

 Developer:
-Yingfan hu
-Alan Xize Wang
-Wenjun He
-Andrew Ding
+Yingfan hu, Alan Xize Wang, Wenjun He, Andrew Ding